-Now in his 10th year of tenure, Dr. Keenum has guided Mississippi State to unprecedented heights.
-The university has experienced record enrollment growth – reaching a new all-time record in Fall 2018 with 22,201 students.
-Mississippi State has awarded more than 4,000 degrees at all levels for seven straight years, and the university is ranked by SmartAsset as Mississippi’s Best Value College with graduates earning the highest average starting salary in the state.
-The Chronicle of Higher Education has designated Mississippi State as a “Great College To Work For” for the past three years after receiving top ratings from employees on workforce practices and policies.
-The Phi Beta Kappa Society, the nation’s oldest and most prestigious academic honor society, granted Mississippi State a chapter in August 2018 after a rigorous, multi-year review.
+During his tenure, Dr. Keenum has guided Mississippi State to unprecedented heights with an unwavering focus on students — preparing them for success in a rapidly changing world and instilling in them the timeless values of integrity, hard work, and respect.
+The university has experienced record enrollment growth — reaching a new all-time high in Fall 2021 with 23,086 students.
+The university is ranked as Mississippi’s Best Value College with graduates earning the highest average starting salary in the state, as well as mid-career salary.
+The Chronicle of Higher Education has designated Mississippi State as a “Great College To Work For” for the past eight years after receiving top ratings from employees on workforce practices and policies.
+The Phi Beta Kappa Society, the nation’s oldest and most prestigious academic honor society, granted Mississippi State a chapter in 2018 after a rigorous, multi-year review.
 Only 10 percent of U.S. colleges and universities shelter Phi Beta Kappa chapters.

-Dr. Keenum is immediate past president of the Southeastern Conference.
-During his two-year term, he led the SEC Executive Committee, and he continues to serve on the SEC’s Content Committee Board of Directors that oversees the highly successful ESPN-SEC Network.
-In August 2018, he was named chairman of the College Football Playoff’s (CFP) Board of Managers.
+Dr. Keenum has served as president of the Southeastern Conference.
+During his two-year term, he led the SEC Executive Committee, and he continues to serve on the SEC’s Content Committee that oversees programming of the highly successful ESPN-SEC Network.
+In 2018, he was named chairman of the College Football Playoff’s (CFP) Board of Managers.
 The CFP determines the national champion of the NCAA Division I Football Bowl Subdivision.

 In 2018, he was elected to serve a six-year term on the Board of Trustees of the Mississippi Department of Archives and History, which is the second-oldest state department of archives and history in the country.
 A comprehensive historical agency founded in 1902, MDAH collects, preserves, and provides access to the archival resources of the state; administers museums and historic sites, including the new Museum of Mississippi History and the Mississippi Civil Rights Museum; and oversees statewide programs for historic preservation, government records management, and publications.